SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/company-contact/create.md

 ## Steps

-1. Go to the main **Company/contact** page.
+1. Go to **Company/contact**.
 2. Tap **+** and select **New contact**.
 3. Enter first and last.
 4. Select the company they belong to.
 5. Add other details as necessary.
-For example, phone number and email address.
+For example, phone number, and email address.
 6. Save the contact.

 ## Add on company